 Iron sharpening iron

 One of the worst things a gal can do for her husband is to compare him with other men or try to change him.
-It’s true that we are called to be a helpmeet for our husbands, but that doesn’t include changing him into somebody he’s not.
-It’s true that two are (usually) better than one, and that iron sharpens iron.
+While it is true that we are called to be a helpmeet for our husbands, that doesn’t include changing him into somebody he’s not.
+It is also true that two are (usually) better than one, and that iron sharpens iron.
 That’s different than iron trying to change iron into another metal.

 It happens.
 A lot.